-(1) COVERDALE Managementberatungs und -trainings Gesellschaft m.b.H. (hereinafter referred to as COVERDALE) is engaged in developing and offering customised programmes and training modules for continuing education of executives and specialist staff.
-COVERDALE also offers services in the fields of organisational development, coaching, mediation and conflict consulting as well as blended learning.
+- COVERDALE Managementberatungs und -trainings Gesellschaft m.b.H. (hereinafter referred to as COVERDALE) is engaged in developing and offering customised programmes and training modules for continuing education of executives and specialist staff.
+COVERDALE also offers services in the fields of organisational development, coaching, mediation and conflict counselling as well as blended learning.

-(2) For that purpose the main focus is on assessing and developing the skills and competences of staff to be developed by them in the customer's business to improve the organisation's performance.
-For this purpose interview techniques, different tools of individual diagnostics or the Development Center are made use of.
+- For this purpose the main focus is on assessing and developing the skills and competences of the staff to be developed by them in the customer's business to improve the organisation's performance.
+To this end interview techniques, various tools of individual diagnostics or the Development Center are made use of.
 In addition, an evaluation of implementation potential is carried out and customised programmes are developed and implemented which build skills and competences on a sustainable basis.

-(3) The services of COVERDALE which are defined in Clause 1 and Clause 2 are exclusively provided on the basis of the following General Terms and Conditions and the provisions of the individual contracts concluded by COVERDALE, and any provisions in contracts that deviate from the General Terms and Conditions shall prevail over the latter.
+- The services of COVERDALE defined in Clause 1 and Clause 2 are exclusively provided on the basis of the following General Terms and Conditions and of the provisions of the individual contracts concluded by COVERDALE; and any provisions in individual contracts that deviate from the General Terms and Conditions shall prevail over the latter.

-(5) Any promises or side agreements shall be subject to written confirmation by COVERDALE.
+- Any promises or side agreements shall be subject to COVERDALE's written confirmation.

 II.
 Conclusion of contract

-(1) The contract shall be concluded by accepting the offer prepared by COVERDALE by affixing the signature, date and company stamp and returning the original.
+- The contract shall be concluded by accepting the offer prepared by COVERDALE through signing and adding the date and company stamp and returning the original.

-(1) The services shall be defined in detail in the offer or contract and COVERDALE's services shall be limited to the points agreed.
-Subsequent changes requested by the customer shall require a separate written agreement and shall be charged separately, unless agreed otherwise in the initial contract.
+- The services shall be defined in detail in the offer or contract and COVERDALE's services shall be limited to the points agreed.
+Services requested by the customer later on shall require a separate written agreement and shall be charged separately, unless agreed otherwise in the initial contract.

-(2) If the customer requests services that deviate from the offer or contract in whole or in part COVERDALE shall check the consequences regarding remuneration, additional work and time planning before acknowledging the order.
-In that case COVERDALE reserves the right to reject the order if it conflicts with other projects or the like.
+- If the customer requests services that deviate from the offer or contract in whole or in part, COVERDALE shall check the consequences in terms of remuneration, additional work and time planning before acknowledging the order.
+In that case COVERDALE reserves the right to reject the order if it conflicts with the interest of other projects and the like.

-(4) COVERDALE is entitled to include the project in its list of reference projects.
-Moreover, COVERDALE may publicize or refer to the services rendered or successful projects for demonstration purposes, unless the customer asserts and proves a conflicting legitimate interest.
+- COVERDALE is entitled to include the project in its list of reference projects.
+Moreover, COVERDALE may publicize or refer to services rendered or to successful projects for demonstration purposes, unless the customer claims and proves a conflicting legitimate interest.

 IV.
 Remuneration; Terms of payment

-(2) Accommodation and meals of the trainers shall be charged separately where the provision of services has been agreed.
-For special activities transfer costs and third-party costs such as, e.g. fees for hiring material, shall be passed on.
-Travel expenses shall be charged at the statutory mileage allowance.
+- Accommodation and meals of the trainers shall be charged separately where the provision of services has been agreed.
+For special activities transfer costs and third-party costs, such as, e.g. charges for hiring materials, shall be charged to the customer.
+Travel expenses shall be charged at the statutory allowance per kilometre.

-(4) Dates for rendering invoices on parts of the services or advance payment of fees may be agreed in the relevant individual contract.
+- Dates for issuing invoices on parts of the services or advance payment of fees may be agreed in the relevant individual contract.

-(5) Payments with debt-releasing effect shall be due 14 days after the invoice date without any deductions and shall be paid into the account advised by COVERDALE without deduction of any charges.
+- Payments with debt-releasing effect shall be due without any deductions 14 days after the invoice date and shall be paid into the account advised by COVERDALE without deduction of any charges.
 Payments shall be deemed made on the day on which COVERDALE is able to dispose of the amount.

-(8) If payment dates are not met, late payment interest of 8% above the base rate of the European Central Bank applicable from time to time shall be deemed agreed.
-The Parties agree that additional costs incurred, including but not limited to dunning and collection charges and lawyer's costs shall also be charged.
+- If payment dates are not observed, late payment interest of 8% above the base rate of the European Central Bank applicable from time to time shall be deemed agreed.
+The parties agree that additional costs incurred, including but not limited to dunning and collection charges and lawyer's costs, shall also be charged.
 The right to claim additional damages shall not be affected.

-(9) COVERDALE is entitled to set off payments against the customer's oldest debts despite different directions of the customer.
+- COVERDALE is entitled to set off payments against the customer's oldest debts despite different directions given by the customer.
 If costs and interest have already arisen due to late payment, COVERDALE shall be entitled to first of all use the payment to cover the costs, then the interest and finally the principal services.

-(10) Any setoff or the assertion of a right of retention for counterclaims which have not been accepted by COVERDALE or ascertained in a non-appealable manner shall be excluded.
+- Any setoff or claiming a right to withhold on account of counterclaims which have not been accepted by COVERDALE or ascertained in a non-appealable/final manner shall be excluded.

-(11) If no agreements on remuneration were made for a service which the customer was not supposed to expect in the circumstances, the fees usually payable for such services shall be paid.
+- If no agreements on remuneration were made for a service which the customer was not supposed to expect in the circumstances, the prices usually payable for such services shall be paid.

-(1) Binding orders placed by the customer or single actions (courses) being part of such an order may be cancelled by the customer free of charge until 90 days before the event.
+- Binding orders placed by the customer or specific events (seminars) being part of such an order may be cancelled by the customer free of charge until 90 days before the event.